flautarian/pizzapp/backend/README.md

 base-domain: Module dedicated to keep all the common classes

-pizzaDto-microservice: is the entry gate of the orders, with:
+order-microservice: is the entry gate of the orders, with:
     - The controller that have the /orders endpoint
     - The kafka event producer to communicate the pizzaDto to other microservices